boolean-uk/tdd-bobs-bagels/domain-model.md

 | isFull()                |  @Boolean (true: @String 'your basket if full', false: @String 'continue to order') |

-- check if the length of basket @Array[@name] is more than capacity @Number with isFull() => if true return @String 'your basket if full', if false return 'continue to order'
+- check if the length of basket @Array[@name] is more than capacity @Number with isFull() => if true return @String 'your basket if full', if false return 'continue to order' and tell how many bagels you're able to buy